harshalpatil2012/InterviewPrep/resources/SystemDesign/checkout-inventory/checkout-design.md

-Here's a high-level system design for a scalable checkout system for a global ticketing platform like BookMyShow, with a focus on inventory management and scalability.
+H  igh-level system design for a scalable checkout system for a global ticketing platform like BookMyShow, with a focus on inventory management and scalability.
 Let's break it down into functional and non-functional requirements, along with the key components of the system.

 Title: Scalable Global Ticketing Checkout System with Precise Inventory Management